PHenegan/PowerUp/README.md

 ## IntelliJ set up
 1. Make sure IntelliJ is closed if it is not already, then clone the project.
 2. Double click `setup_intellij.bat`.
 This will generate files all the IntelliJ specific files for the project.
 Alternatively, you can run `./gradlew idea` in the project directory on either Powershell or a Linux shell.
 3. Double click the `FRCBase.ipr` file which was just generated.
 IntelliJ should open the project.
+Sometimes `ipr` files may not be associated with IntelliJ.
+If this is the case, make sure to use the Windows open file menu to open the file with the IntelliJ exe.
+If this does not work, you can also open IntelliJ and open the project in the open project menu.
 4. Once IntelliJ is opened, a tooltip should open in the bottom right which says `Unlinked gradle project?`.
 Click `Import gradle project`.
 5. Make sure `Use default gradle wrapper` is selected, then click `Finish`.
 6. From the menu bar, click View > Tool Windows > Project.
 (Or press Alt+1).